So tell me, how do you feel about spicy food? Because, well, this stuff is packing some serious heat….

 - sesame seeds for topping (optional)

 - Add 3 tablespoons oil, onion, garlic, and celery to large skillet or wok and cook until celery is starting to soften, about 4 minutes.
 Add broth and baby corn and continue stirring until most of the liquid is evaporated.
-Make a space in the center of the pan and pour in 1 tablespoon more oil and crack in eggs.
-Quickly scramble and break into small pieces as it cooks then stir into the veggies.
 Now add soy sauce, sesame oil, and kimchi and stir over heat for about 2 minutes to warm, then add the rice and toss to coat.
 Cook for about 5 minutes more until it starts to darken.
 Remove from heat and season to taste with with additional salt if needed then serve hot.

 *Kimchi is a very spicy, fermented side dish that is served as a staple with almost every meal in Korean culture.
 It can be made at home or purchased at most grocery or health food stores in the exotic section. *This is a great side dish for all kinds of Asian main dishes but it also makes a perfect main dish if you'd like to add a few additional eggs or meat such as pork or chicken.